 - An old cylinder body can crack and leak brake fluid

-Without a fully functioning wheel cylinder, your drum brake won’t work.
+If you have a bad brake wheel cylinder, your drum brake won’t work.

-That’s why, if you spot any of these symptoms, you’d want a mechanic to check your problem drum brake ASAP.
+That’s why, if you spot any of these symptoms, you’d want a mechanic to perform a wheel cylinder inspection ASAP.

-Curious about what your mechanic will do once you bring your car to a repair shop?
+Curious about what your mechanic will do once you bring your car to an auto repair shop?

-Before we go into the replacement process, note that wheel cylinders are always replaced in pairs, even if one doesn’t have problems.
+Before we divulge the brake job details, note that wheel cylinders are always replaced in pairs, even if one doesn’t have problems.